weaviate/weaviate-io/developers/contributor-guide/current/getting-started/writing-blogs.md

 We ask for the app to:

 * Be unique
-* Include a good README.md file
+* Include a descriptive README.md file if possible
 * Disclose the Weaviate [module(s)](/developers/weaviate/current/modules/index.html) used

 ## Create a PR when ready